schulle4u/yellow-extensions-schulle4u/audio/README.md

 `AudioDownload` = show download link for audio files, 1 or 0
 `AudioUrlPrefix` = URL prefix for audio files on a CDN
 `AudioStyle` = CSS class to use for the player

-The following file can be customised:

-`system/layouts/audio.html` = layout file for standalone audio player

 ## Acknowledgements